 For more detailed information on what it takes to be a competitive applicant, please refer to our applicant profile.

-All costs for the Summer College Immersion program are covered thanks to generous support from the Marineau Family Foundation and the Georgetown University School of Continuing Studies.
+All costs for SCIP, including travel to and from the program, are covered thanks to generous support from the Marineau Family Foundation and the Georgetown University School of Continuing Studies.
 As a student in the program, you will receive a $33 weekly spending allowance and a stipend of $400 upon successful completion of the program.
 All other program costs are covered.

 How to Apply